box/developer.box.com/guides/tooling/cli/quick-start/build-commands-help.md

 <Message type=tip>

-Use in conjunction with reference documentation to see information the help command won't provide.
-This includes test restrictions, token permission requirements, fields, etc.
+Use repository documentation in conjunction with reference documentation to see information the help command does not provide.
+This includes restrictions, token permission requirements, fields, etc.

 </Message>